OWASP/www-project-web-security-testing-guide/index.md

 ## Stable

-View the always-current stable version at [/stable](/stable).
+View the always-current stable version at [/stable](stable/).

 ## Latest

 We are currently developing release version 5.0.

-You can [read the latest development documents in our official GitHub repository](https://github.com/OWASP/wstg/tree/master/document) or view the bleeding-edge content at [/latest](/latest).
+You can [read the latest development documents in our official GitHub repository](https://github.com/OWASP/wstg/tree/master/document) or view the bleeding-edge content at [/latest](latest/).

+## Versioned Releases

+Only [v4.1](v41/) is currently available as a web-hosted release.
+Previous releases are available as PDFs on the **Release Versions** tab.